mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 - `host` : IP address / hostname of the BUS/SCS gateway (*mandatory*)
    - Example: `192.168.1.35`
 - `port` : port (*optional*, default: `20000`)
-- `passwd` : gateway password (*required* for gateways that have a passwrod set.
+- `passwd` : gateway password (*required* for gateways that have a password set.
 Default: `12345`)
    - Example: `abcde` or `12345`
    - if the BUS/SCS gateway is configured to accept connections from the openHAB computer IP address, no password should be required
-   - in all other cases, a passwrod must be set.
+   - in all other cases, a password must be set.
 This includes  gateways that have been discovered and added from Inbox that without a password settings will not become ONLINE
-- `discoveryByActivation` : **=EXPERIMENTAL=** discover BUS devices when they are activated also when a device scan is not active (*optional*, default: `false`)
+- `discoveryByActivation` : **=EXPERIMENTAL=** discover BUS devices when they are activated also when a device scan is not currently active (*optional*, default: `false`)

 Alternatively the BUS/SCS Gateway thing can be configured using the `.things` file, see `openwebnet.things` example [below](#full-example).